 - Our Rawlins Piano Trio performs regularly throughout the United States and abroad, including prestigious concert series, television and radio broadcasts, appearances at conferences and educational outreach to young audiences.

-- Our Pi Kappa Lambda national honor society for music has inducted 36 members to date.
+- Pi Kappa Lambda national honor society for music has inducted 36 members from USD to date.

-- Our music ensembles tour the region to visit public schools and various community centers.
+- Our music ensembles tour the world, nation and region to visit public schools and various community centers.